JorisdeJong123/LangChain-Unchained/README.md

 - File: `project_1.py`
 - Description: This project helps you create a strategy for a four-hour workday based on a YouTube video.
 It utilizes LangChain components like YouTube transcript loader, text splitting, summarization_chain, and LLMChain.
 The Streamlit UI allows you to enter a YouTube video URL, and it generates a strategy and plan for your workday.

+### Project 2: Prompt Generator

+- File: `project_2.py`
+- Description: This project focuses on the importance of prompts in achieving excellent results with Large Language Models (LLMs).
+The Prompt Generator tool helps you generate effective prompts for interacting with LLMs.
+It leverages Few-shot learning techniques by utilizing example prompts to instruct the model.

 ## Contributing

 Contributions to the LangChain Unchained series are welcome!
 If you have ideas for new projects, bug fixes, or improvements, feel free to open an issue or submit a pull request.